KTSOEV/arduino-as-a-keyboard/README.md

 # arduino-as-a-keyboard
-arduino as a keyboard without arduino leonardo
+arduino Uno as a keyboard without an Arduino Leonardo chip